The Chronology of Revelation

 New Jerusalem

-John saw the Holy City of heaven, the New Jerusalem, descending out of heaven (Revelation 21:2).
-Long ago Abraham, by faith, went to a new land and received his inheritance; but he looked forward, far in the future, to the “city with foundations” (Hebrews 11:8-10)—the New Jerusalem.
-Similarly, all those who, by faith, have accepted salvation through the blood of Jesus look forward to the same “city that is to come” (13:14).
-The golden city’s “foundations,” which Abraham perceived, are the twelve foundations “decorated with every kind of precious stone”; and the City has twelve gates, each gate one pearl (21:19,20)—the true Bride of Christ, which will be cheaply counterfeited by the “harlot woman,” Babylon the Great (17:4,5), during the latter half of the 70th Week.
+John was able to view far down the corridor of time and see the Holy City of heaven, the New Jerusalem, descending out of heaven (Revelation 21:2).
+Long ago Abraham, by faith, went to a new land and received his inheritance; but he also was able to look forward through time, far into the future, to the “city with foundations” (Hebrews 11:8-10)—the New Jerusalem.
+Similarly, all those who, by faith, have accepted salvation through the blood of Jesus look forward to this same “city that is to come” (13:14).

 There will be no temple in the New Jerusalem, because “the Lord God Almighty and the Lamb are its temple” (Revelation 21:22).
 There will be no need for the light of the sun or the moon inside the New Jerusalem, because “the glory of God gives it light, and the Lamb is its lamp” (21:23).
 Nothing impure, shameful, or deceitful will enter the City—“only those whose names are written in the Lamb’s book of life” (21:27).